-The consolidated financial statements, incorporated by reference from the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017, have been audited by Whitley Penn LLP, an independent registered public accounting firm, as stated in their report, which is incorporated by reference into this prospectus.
+The consolidated financial statements, incorporated by reference from the Company'sAnnual Report on Form 10-K for the fiscal year ended December 31, 2017, have been audited by Whitley Penn LLP, an independent registered public accounting firm, as stated in their report, which is incorporated by reference into this prospectus.
 Such financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+26,982,945 Shares of Common Stock

-Pre-funded warrants to purchase
+Pre-funded warrants to purchase 9,017,055 Shares of Common Stock

-Common Stock